abialobrodzki/10x-cards/.ai/api-plan.md

 ## 1. Resources

 - **Users**: Represents the system users (managed via auth.users in Supabase).
 Although authentication is handled externally, user identification is critical for resource access.
 - **Flashcards**: Corresponds to the flashcards table.
 Contains fields such as id, front, back, source, created_at, updated_at, generation_id, and user_id.
-Enforced validations ensure that front and back are non-null strings with a length between 100 and 500 characters.
+Enforced validations ensure that front and back are non-null strings with a length between 3 and 500 characters.
 Additionally, the source field represents the flashcard source type and must be one of: 'ai-full', 'ai-edited', or 'manual'.
 - **Generations**: Maps to the generations table.
 Stores metadata regarding auto-generated flashcards including model details (stored internally, not selectable by users), generation counts, source text metrics, and timestamps.
 - **Generation Error Logs**: Relates to the generation_error_logs table.
 Records any errors that occur during the flashcard generation process, including error codes and messages.

 ## 2. Endpoints

-### 2.1.
-Authentication Note

-**Authentication will be implemented in a later phase of the project.**

-For the initial MVP implementation, all endpoints will operate without requiring user authentication.
-This allows for faster development and testing of core functionalities.
-In future iterations, authentication will be added using Supabase's auth system.

-For endpoints that reference user-specific data, a temporary system-assigned user ID will be used to maintain data separation during development.

 ### 2.2.
 Flashcards Endpoints